minghong/DNALSIED/README.md

 Xu, Q., Lu, Z. & Bi, K. DNA-LSIED: DNA lossy storage for images by encryption and corrective denoising method.
 SIViP 19, 11 (2025). https://doi.org/10.1007/s11760-024-03587-2
 ## Contact
 If you have any question, please contact us.

+## Related
+If you need the newest method to compare, we recommend DP-ID (https://github.com/minghong/DP-ID).